jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 # Model Selection

 !!!
-Warning
+Notes
-    This page overlaps [Neural Network Types](../Neural-Network-Types).
-They should be merged to one page!
+    See [Neural Network Types](../Neural-Network-Types) for additional details.

 In the [Graphical Configuration Page](../Graphical-configuration), you can choose different models depending on your needs.